Simplifying Expressions

 • A minus sign before brackets changes the sign of every term inside.

-• Terms with different powers (e.g. x and x²) are not like terms and cannot be combined.
+• Terms with different powers (e.g. x and x²) are not like terms and cannot be collected.

 Practice Questions